Rasperised/Interactive-Geriatric-Games/unity/Pong/README.md

 ---

 ### Controls
-- **Computer Vision:** Move a light pen or torch in front of the camera to control the paddle
+- **Computer Vision:** Press **T** to enable OpenCV input, then move a light pen or torch in front of the camera to control the paddle
 - **Sensor-Based Input:** Tilt the M5StickC device left or right to move the paddle
 - **Keyboard:** Use the A and D keys to control paddle movement